-Current Academy Director, Rachel Dodson, serves UI students in Beginning Ballet, Ballet 2, Ballet 4, and Modern 2, in addition to Festival Academy instruction.
+Current Academy Director, Rachel Dodson, serves UI students in Ballet and Modern, in addition to Festival Academy instruction.

 Presenting Performances for University of Idaho Faculty and Students, and the Moscow and Palouse Area: Providing Cultural Enrichment and Diversity

-The Great Performance Series is the only professional dance series between Seattle and Minneaplis and has garnered grant support from the National Endowment for the Arts, the Idaho Commission of the Arts, the Washington State Arts Commission, the Western States Arts Federation and the New England Foundation for the Arts.
+The Great Performance Series is the only professional dance series between Seattle and Minneapolis and has garnered grant support from the National Endowment for the Arts, the Idaho Commission of the Arts, the Washington State Arts Commission, the Western States Arts Federation, and the New England Foundation for the Arts.

 For the Great Performances shows, discount tickets are provided for UI students, with additional discounts for dance majors.
 With the assistance of the UI Office of Diversity, 60 free tickets for selected UI classes and international students are made available for one world dance event each year.